John Biggar : Mountaineering Instructor

 I've scheduled a variety of courses in Scotland for winter 2018.
 Click here for more information.

-John Biggar, climbing on Meall a'Bhuiridh above Glencoe, November 2017.
-This was my first winter day out in Scotland this season and a good chance just to refresh skills and knowledge.
-Never forget that ice can be extremely slippy!!
-If you'd like to learn some basic winter skills such as using ice-axes and poons, please get in touch.
+John Biggar, skiing on Beinn Bhan above the Applecross road in November 2017.
+It's been a great start to the winter so far, I've got in several ski days and two climbing days.
+If you'd like to try ski-mountaineering, or learn some basic winter skills such as using an ice-axe and poons, please get in touch.
 I have various courses scheduled for February and March 2018.

 My contact details appear below.